ejwillemse/BAN313/chapter5.md

 #5.
 Is this number higher or lower than the expected number of holes out of 1000 that fall outside the specification limit?
-Use the $1000 \times p$ calculation as given in the question background.
+Use the 1000 x p calculation as given in the question background.
 You just have to view the two numbers.